COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Cefazolin for Injection R Bacterial Endotoxins Test 〈85〉:Meets the requirements
+USP PF [52(2)] mono Cefazolin for Injection R Bacterial Endotoxins Test 〈85〉:Meets the requirements

 Sterility Tests 〈71〉:Meets the requirements